ange-yaghi/scs-2d-demo/README.md

 cmake --build .
 ```

-If these steps are successful, a Visual Studio solution will be generated in ```build/Debug```.
-You can open this project with Visual Studio and then run the ```delta-template``` project.
+If these steps are successful, a Visual Studio solution will be generated in ```build```.
+You can open this project with Visual Studio and then run the ```scs-2d-demo``` project.
 If you encounter an error telling you that you're missing DLLs, you will have to copy those DLLs to your EXE's directory.